 Where to Find Gold in Alaska

 Bachelor Creek: Is 80 miles North of Fairbanks just past Montana Creek on the Steese Highway.
 There is a 4WD road that begins at the Dept of Transportation yard and goes around the fenced area.
-4WD road not suitable for motor homes or most cars and you will go approximately 4 miles before reaching the mining area of the creek.
-No facilities available at the site.
-Area is open to gold panning, sluice boxes, rocker boxes, metal detectors and small suction dredges up to 6″.
+The 4WD road not suitable for motor homes or most cars and you will go approximately 4 miles before reaching the mining area of the creek.
+No facilities are available at the site.
+The area is open to gold panning, sluice boxes, rocker boxes, metal detectors, and small suction dredges up to 6″.

 Chugach (National Forest): Located Between Hope and Seward.
 Almost all active creeks, streams, and rivers are open to pans, sluices, & dredges (4″).
 The Alaska Mining Association has written a new guide for the area.
 Chugach Gold Mining Locations

 Dalton Highway: Area on the “Haul Road” between Fairbanks/Prudhoe Bay.
 You can use: pan, pick, shovel, sluice box, rocker, or metal detector.
 You can pan on any Federal stream segments along the Dalton highway south of Atigun Pass (mile 244) but no panning in the pipeline right-of-way (27 feet on either side of the pipeline) and no panning on Federal mining claims without the permission of the claimant.
 Dalton Highway Map

 Eagle, AK (City and State Property): Along American Creek & S. of Eagle, Fortymile Creek along the Taylor highway, and the many tributaries feeding the drainages.
 This is the original Jack London country and home to one of the original gold strikes in Alaska.